scott-es/o2co_endor/README.md

 ## Error Handling

 The script will exit with code 1 if:
+- Not run from within a git repository
+- Git remote origin is not configured
 - Required environment variables are missing
-- GitHub repository access fails
 - HTTP POST request returns a non-200 status code
 - Any unexpected errors occur